willydlw/fall2021mr/intro_python/README.md

 The Garbage Collector automatically frees up memory space.
 It keeps track of the number of references to an object.
 When the reference count goes down to zero, it deletes the object.

-The example in lessons 1 - 7 below are intended to introduce you to the python syntax and provide a quick start reference for the language.
+The example in lessons 1 - 7 below are intended to introduce you to the python syntax and provide a quick start reference for the language.<br><br>

-<br><br>

 ## Lesson 1 - keyboard input, print output, converting strings to int, float

 Lesson 1 demonstrates how to read input from the keyboard, convert the data from string to integer or float, and print the data.
-See lesson1.py.
+See [lesson1](./lesson1).